 ArcheoStabiae III, Nov.
 31-Dec.
 1, 2012, The Vesuvian Institute, Castellammare, Italy

-Professor Thomas Howe, Professor of Art and Art History and Chair of Art History, and Coordinatore Generale of the Restoring Ancient Stabiae Foundation, will be co-hosting the third international conference sponsored by the Restoring Ancient Stabiae Foundation which presents recent discoveries and activity of the Foundation.
+Professor Thomas Howe, Professor of Art and Art History and Chair of Art History, and Coordinatore Generale of the Restoring Ancient Stabiae Foundation, co-hosted the third international conference sponsored by the Restoring Ancient Stabiae Foundation which presents recent discoveries and activity of the Foundation.

-Howe will present three papers.
-The first will be on excavation of the largest well-preserved Roman ever discovered, that of the Great Peristyle of the Villa Arianna at Stabiae, excavated and studied under his direction in 2007-10.
-The second will present Southwestern’s and NITLE’s tentative project to develop with the Foundation a center for study abroad, with its ambition of lowering the cost of study abroad for students by developing synchronous distance learning.
+Howe presented three papers.
+The first was on excavation of the largest well-preserved Roman ever discovered, that of the Great Peristyle of the Villa Arianna at Stabiae, excavated and studied under his direction in 2007-10.
+The second presented Southwestern’s and NITLE’s tentative project to develop with the Foundation a center for study abroad, with its ambition of lowering the cost of study abroad for students by developing synchronous distance learning.
 The program is being coordinated with Southwestern’s New-Paideia “Mediterranean Studies” cluster.
-The third will present the five principal “Adopt-a-Project” fundraising initiatives for launching further large scale excavations.
+The third presented the five principal “Adopt-a-Project” fundraising initiatives for launching further large scale excavations.